SERLatBTH/DJIMavic2ENTERPRISE/README.md

 8. Only calibrate the compass when the DUI GOTM 4 app or the status indicator prompt you to do so.
 9. Ensure the DJI Pilot app and aircraft's firmware have been upgraded to the latest version.
 10. Be familiar with the selected flight mode and understand all safety functions and warnings.
-11. Ensure that your flight area is outside the GEO Zones and flight condtions are sutable for flying the aircraft.
+11. Ensure that your flight area is outside the GEO Zones and flight conditions are suitable for flying the aircraft.
-12. Ensure the DJI Pilot app is properly launched to assist your operation of the arcraft.
+12. Ensure the DJI Pilot app is properly launched to assist your operation of the aircraft.
 WITHOUT THE FLIGHT DATA RECORDED BY THE DJI PILOT App, IN CERTAIN SITUATIONS (INCLUDING THE LOSS OF YOUR AIRCRAFT) DJI MAY NOT BE ABLE TO PROVIDE AFTERSALES SUPPORT TO YOU OR ASSUME LIABILITY.

 ### Operation